Program Office Staff

 E-mail: zapataj@uthscsa.edu | Phone: 210-567-0482

 Joe Zapata, Jr., M.S.S., is the Manager of Academic Programs for the South Texas AHEC, office of Research Initiative.
 He also serves as the Texas AHEC Consortium Project Evaluator representing the ST-AHEC and as the Clinic Coordinator for the Community Health Worker COVID-19 (CHW-COVID19) and Community Health Worker Opioid Use Disorder (CHW-OUD) Project ECHO.
-Joe is a 2010 graduate of UT-San Antonio, in where he received his Masters of Science in Sociology degree.
-Joe joined the South Texas AHEC in 2015 and currently serves under Dr. Janna Lesser at the School of Nursing.
-Joe’s research topics of interest include health disparities, demography, and social stratification.
+Joe is a 2010 graduate of UT-San Antonio, where he received his Master of Science in Sociology degree.
+Joe joined the South Texas AHEC in 2015 and currently serves under Dr. Pamela Recto at the School of Nursing.
+Joe’s research topics of interest include demography and social stratification.
 Joe lives in San Antonio with his lovely wife, Katherine, and two children, Zoe and Luke.

 Business Administrator